Teach2Breach/snapinject_rs/README.md

 ### snapinject_rs

 A remote process injection using process snapshotting based on https://gitlab.com/ORCA000/snaploader , in rust.
-It creates a snapshot of a target process, and injects shellcode into it.
+It creates a sacrificial process, takes a snapshot of the process, and injects shellcode into it.

 This OSPEC branch uses dynamic resolution of API calls, and is more secure.
 A list of changes: